EDUCAUSE Annual Conference Call for Proposals

 • You may also indicate that you would like to be considered for both events.
 Please do NOT submit identical proposals for different formats or events.

-Note: Although EDUCAUSE will make every effort to honor your preference for delivery format, we reserve the right to reassign the format based on space and program balance.
+Note: Although EDUCAUSE will make every effort to honor your preference for delivery format, we reserve the right to assign the format based on space and program balance.

 In-Person Session Delivery Formats